Asaurus1/streamlit-process-manager/README.md

 ## Development

 This project uses [`pdm`](https://pdm-project.org/) for most of its development tooling.
+Recommended environment for development is kept in the `pdm.lock` file.

-Ensure you have `python3.8` installed, then run
+Ensure you have `python3.12` installed, then run
 ```
 pip install pdm
-pdm venv create 3.8
+pdm venv create 3.12
 pdm install --dev --group test --group lint
 ```

 to get started, then run
 ```
 pdm check
 ```

 to verify that everything is set up and ready to go.

-> If you must use Python 3.12 or greater, you may have issues with numpy 1.24 needing to be built from source since it only supports python versions up to 3.11.

 ### Testing with tox